Verse-by-Verse Study

 2:8 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
 NAS

-See To It, Beware
+See To It: Beware

 Takes You Captive

 In Greek it means to carry someone off as plunder.
 Paul is not talking about human trafficking, but the “true message of the gospel” (Col 1:5).
 To be led away from Scriptures, and believe in the world’s invitation, its approach to human happiness and peace.
 There are thousands of books in different languages, by very learned individuals, which claim the ability to guide your life.
 But they are devoid of Scriptures, “the way of truth” (2 Pet 2:2).
-Because God has “rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves” (Col 1:13).
+Oftentimes their words are quoted next to Scriptures as having great authority, although the author has no faith in God, at all.

 Hollow or Empty Deceptive Philosophy